Fabrics and finishes

 ‹ Back to Fabrics and Finishes

-This finish gives the fabric the ability to retard the growth of odor-causing bacteria
+This finish gives the fabric the ability to retard the growth of odour‐causing bacteria

-Natural fibers such as cotton, wool and linen are easily affected by microorganisms such as bacteria and fungi.
-Synthetic fibers, such as polyurethane fibers, are also subject to microorganisms and the consequences of their proliferation.
-In addition to the type of fiber, the environment to which the fabric is exposed can also aggravate the problem, particularly when subjected to humidity and heat.
+Natural fibres such as cotton, wool and linen are easily affected by microorganisms such as bacteria and fungi.
+Synthetic fibres, such as polyurethane fibres, are also subject to microorganisms and the consequences of their proliferation.
+In addition to the type of fibre, the environment to which the fabric is exposed can also exacerbate the problem, particularly when subjected to humidity and heat.

-Perspiration, dust and dirt are prime media for the proliferation of microorganisms, which consequently results in the release of an unpleasant odor.
-In addition to the smell, there may also be pigmentation or discoloration of the fabric
+Perspiration, dust and dirt are prime media for the proliferation of microorganisms, which consequently results in the release of an unpleasant odour.

-Antimicrobial finishes can be classified into 3 main groups:
+The antimicrobial finish can be categorised into 3 main groups:

 Mold/mildew-proof finish